kamialie/education/README.md

 Quote removal is performed as the last stage.

-[Tilde expansion not perfomed inside double quotes.](https://unix.stackexchange.com/questions/151850/why-doesnt-the-tilde-expand-inside-double-quotes) Also read about expansions above - almost all symbols reserve their literal meaning except several ones.
+[Tilde expansion not perfomed inside double quotes](https://unix.stackexchange.com/questions/151850/why-doesnt-the-tilde-expand-inside-double-quotes).
+Also read about expansions above - almost all symbols reserve their literal meaning except several ones.

+All shell special characters are treated as ordinary ones inside double quotes, except `$`, `\`, `\``:
++ word-splitting, file (pathname) expanstion, tilde expansion and brace expansion are suppressed
++ parameter expansion, arithmetic expansion and command substitutions are still possible

+To supress all expansions use single quotes!

 ----------